saleor/saleor-docs/docs/api/authenticate.md

 title: How to Authenticate with our API
 ---

-If you are entering the API for the first time as a not logged in user, you will have access to the objects available only publicly.
+If you are entering the API for the first time as a user who is not logged in, you will only have access to the objects available publicly.
 For example, by default, you can query public data, such as published products or pages.

 To fetch protected data, like orders or users, you need to authenticate your access.
 Saleor API uses a [JWT token](https://jwt.io/) authentication mechanism.